 Hvorslev Slug Test Solution for Confined Aquifers

-A mathematical solution by Hvorslev (1951) is useful for determining the hydraulic conductivity of nonleaky confined aquifers.
-Analysis involves matching a straight-line solution to water-level displacement data collected during an overdamped slug test.
-The Hvorslev method also yields appropriate estimates of K for overdamped tests in unconfined aquifers (more information).
+A mathematical solution by Hvorslev (1951) is useful for determining the hydraulic conductivity () of nonleaky confined aquifers.
+Analysis involves matching a straight line to water-level displacement data collected during an overdamped slug test.

 Assumptions

-The following assumptions apply to the use of the Hvorslev method of slug test analysis:
+The following assumptions apply to the use of the Hvorslev slug test method:

 - aquifer has infinite areal extent